sorenmacbeth/lein-azkaban/README.md

 ```
 Currently the only supported command is `lein azkaban upload <file>` where `<file>` is a path to your project zip archive.

-FIXME: Use this for user-level plugins:
+Use this for user-level plugins:

 Put `[lein-azkaban "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your
 `:user` profile, or if you are on Leiningen 1.x do `lein plugin install
 lein-azkaban 0.1.0-SNAPSHOT`.

-FIXME: Use this for project-level plugins:
+Use this for project-level plugins:

 Put `[lein-azkaban "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:

-    $ lein azkaban

 ## License